2nd February 2016

 An important community project in Kendal can continue to make a difference to people’s lives thanks to a cash donation.

-King’s Food Bank, based in the Shakespeare Centre has been awarded a total of £11,000 to keep hunger at bay for South Lakeland residents. £10,000 came from the Foundation Grants Fund, £500 from the Dowker Bindloss Fund, and £500 from the Castle Green Grassroots Fund.
+King’s Food Bank, based in the Shakespeare Centre has been awarded a total of £11,000 to keep hunger at bay for South Lakeland residents. £10,000 came from the Cumbria Fund, £500 from the Dowker Bindloss Fund, and £500 from the Castle Green Grassroots Fund.
 All three funds are administered by Cumbria Community Foundation.

 Thanks to funding, the Food Bank can continue to employ part-time Manager, Rachel Ellis, the only paid member of staff, and rental costs of the centre.